thedevdojo/voyager-site/docs/1.0/Readme.md

 asset(Voyager::image('...'))
 ```

-This will return a the current protocol, domain, and correct path to that image.
+This will return the current protocol, domain, and correct path to that image.